Leticiacosta003/projetomodulo4/README.md

 > Temporada 6 - 10 episódios.
 > Temporada 7 - 07 episódios.
 > Temporada 8 - 06 episódios.
+> 	SELECT DISTINCT Season AS Tempora, COUNT(Episode) AS Quantidades_de_episódios FROM episodios GROUP BY Season;

 ⇨ Qual foi a melhor temporada e a pior?
 > A melhor foi a temporada 4 nota 95,5.
 > A pior foi a temporada 8 nota 64,5.
+> 	SELECT Season AS Temporada,
+	Episode AS Episódio,
+	Title AS Título,
+	Rating AS Avaliação
+    FROM episodios
+    WHERE Rating = (SELECT MAX(Rating) FROM episodios);

+	SELECT Season AS Temporada,
+	Episode AS Episódio,
+	Title AS Título,
+	Rating AS Avaliação
+    FROM episodios
+    WHERE Rating = (SELECT MIN(Rating) FROM episodios);

 ⇨ Qual episodio tem mais visibilidade?
 > "The Iron Throne" 13.1 de pontuação.
+> SELECT Season AS Temporada,
+    Episode AS Episódio,
+    Title AS Título,
+    Views AS Visualizações
+    FROM episodios
+    WHERE Views = (SELECT MAX(Views) FROM episodios);

 ⇨ Qual episódios com maior duração?
 > 8° temporada -  episódio 3 , duração 1h e 22min .
+> SELECT Season AS Temporada,
+    Episode AS Episódio,
+    Title AS Título,
+    Duration as Duração
+    FROM episodios
+    WHERE Duration = (SELECT MAX(Duration) FROM episodios);

 - DASHBOARD